digital-work-lab/digital-work-lecture/slides/03-personal-information-management.md

 - Atomicity of notes
 - Serendipity

-Information heterarchies allow for bidirectional links between resources, supporting serendipituous emergence of connections.
+Information heterarchies allow for bidirectional links between resources, supporting serendipitous emergence of connections.
 In contrast, classical hierarchies such digital folders, require items to be assigned to one category exclusively.

 <!--